alongruss/PCBArt_Eagle/README.md

 * format and refactor code (unreadable atm).
 * check for image file validity in format, filesize, number of pixels.
 * commit to the main 6 layers by having a hardcoded DEFAULT state.
-* fit layer preview images to app size.
 * progress bar?
 * import existing .brd file.
 * option for SVG vector files using the Geomartive library.
-* consolidate log file writing method with .brd export method.
+* consolidate log file writing method with .brd export method.?